 In any case, given that it can take a considerable amount of time to get off the ship, what time should you book your departing flight?

-So if your ship is scheduled to get back home at 7:00 a.m., your flight shouldn’t leave any earlier than 12:00 p.m.
+So if your ship is scheduled to get back home at 7:00 a.m., your flight shouldn’t leave any earlier than 12:00 p.m. to give you plenty of time.
 There will be times that this five hours gives you a ton of extra time.
 However, it’s important that you leave yourself a cushion should anything go wrong.

 Things That Could Delay You Getting To Your Flight

 Unfortunately, getting off the ship isn’t just as simple of having it dock and then rolling your suitcase off.
-There are a number of factors that can delay things, which is why we recommend an ample five-hour cushion before your flight.
+There are a number of factors that can delay things, which is why we recommend an ample cushion before your flight.

 One of the biggest headaches for a cruise ship is fog.
 Early morning arrivals in humid port cities are a perfect recipe for delays due to fog.
-It’s not unheard of for a ship to have to wait off the coast for several hours while the fog lifts before making it to port — especially spots like Galveston, which are notorious for fog.
+It’s not unheard of for a ship to have to wait off the coast for several hours while the fog lifts before making it to port — especially spots like Galveston, which is notorious for fog in the winter months.

 We mentioned earlier how there can be huge lines to get off the ship first.
 With such a rush of people trying to debark at once, it can take up to two hours to make your way off the ship and collect your luggage.
 Thankfully, that’s a rare occurrence.

-We’ve seen ports (Port Canaveral) where it’s a breeze to go through, taking almost no time at all.
+We’ve seen ports (like Miami) where it’s a breeze to go through, taking almost no time at all.
+In fact, you literally take a picture as you leave the ship and walk right out.
 We’ve also seen ports (Galveston) where it’s a major delay that forces you to stand in line for an eternity.
 Sometimes it seems there are too few agents working, leading to longer delays to get off the ship.

 Getting to the Airport